 A payroll processing company shifts some of the administrative weight off your shoulders.
-Payroll sometimes needs to be reviewed more than once, so outsourcing this task can save you both time and money.
-Instead of spending the funds and effort; calculating wages; printing, signing and sending checks; and preparing and paying payroll taxes, you can hire a payroll company to handle all that for you.
+Payroll sometimes needs to be reviewed more than once, so outsourcing this task can save you time and money.
+Instead of spending funds and effort on calculating wages; printing, signing and sending checks; and preparing and paying payroll taxes, you can hire a payroll company to handle all that for you.
 This gives you more time to work on your actual business operations.

 In addition to being a timesaver, outsourcing is a safer option.
-Payroll processing companies have features like backup systems and several servers to keep your company’s information secure.
+Payroll processing companies have features like backup systems and multiple servers to keep your company’s information secure.

 Compliance with tax laws

-Keeping up with compliance can be a pain, especially with payroll tax laws constantly changing.
-With a payroll processing company by your side, there is no need to keep track of those regulations, because your provider does it for you.
+Keeping up with compliance can be a pain, especially with payroll tax laws changing constantly.
+With a payroll processing company by your side, there is no need to keep track of those regulations because your provider does it for you.
 As a result, you maintain compliance with laws and avoid violations and fees.

 Some features of affordable payroll processing companies allow you to add payroll services through your accounting software.
-You can also choose how much service you want based on your budget and business – you can purchase full-service or self-service payroll or anything in between.
+You can also choose how much service you want based on your budget and business — full-service or self-service payroll or anything in between.

-Same-day direct deposit is another service payroll companies offer; however, Fish warns employers not to get swept up in the “same-day pay” craze if it’s not something you need.
-Some companies also provide flexible payment options, like automatic payroll processing for salaried and hourly employees, and varied payment schedules like weekly, biweekly and monthly.
+Same-day direct deposit is another service payroll companies offer.
+However, Fish warns employers not to get swept up in the “same-day pay” craze if it’s not something you need.
+Some companies also provide flexible payment options, such as automatic payroll processing for salaried and hourly employees and varied payment schedules like weekly, biweekly and monthly.
 They can also set up automatic adjustments for tips, child support or other court-ordered deductions.

-Vendors that have a one-size-fits-all pricing system do not consider your company’s size or specific needs in the price.
-In some cases, you might not need all the services they provide in their base plan, which could feel like a waste of money.
-See if you can cherry-pick what you like and just buy what works best for you.
+Vendors with a one-size-fits-all pricing system do not consider your company’s size or specific needs in the price.
+You might not need all the services they provide in their base plans, which could feel like a waste of money.
+See if you can cherry-pick what you like and buy what works best for you.

-The tricky thing about dealing with a payroll company is that it might offer a really low price, but only at first.
+The tricky issue when dealing with a payroll company is that it might offer a low price, but only at first.
 Before you partner with the service, do your research to avoid sneaky added fees.
 Sometimes prices are subject to change after a year, so look out for that.

 Regardless of the service, a payroll processing company is a separate entity that handles your company’s information.
 For the same reason, if you need to correct a payroll error, your payroll processing company may not respond as quickly as you like.

-PEOs work specifically with small and midsize companies.
-They manage payroll taxes, human resource operations and benefits through a co-employment model.
+The best PEOs work specifically with small and midsize companies.
+They manage payroll taxes, HR operations and benefits through a co-employment model.
 Your employees will be on the PEO’s books but still under your management.
-If you need to outsource other HR tasks, like administering benefits, a PEO might be a cost-saving option for you.
-If you use a company like this that offers payroll, it may be convenient and cost-effective to add these services to the ones it already performs for your business.
+If you need to outsource other HR tasks, such as administering benefits, a PEO might be a cost-saving option for you.
+If the company you use also offers payroll, it may be convenient and cost-effective to add these services to the ones it already performs for your business.